darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 type of noise
 : This specifies the statistical distribution of the noise.
 It can be helpful to match the look of the artificially generated noise with the naturally occurring noise in the surrounding areas from the camera's sensor.

-# workflow

-The filmic rgb module can seem pretty complex.
-The following is a proposed workflow for processing an image with filmic rgb to obtain a well-exposed picture from a RAW file.

-- Modify the exposure in the [_exposure_](./exposure.md) module so that the midtones are clear enough.
-Do not worry about losing details in the highlights -- they will be recovered later.

-- In filmic rgb, start with “neutral” parameters: set the the middle grey luminance to 18.45% in the scene tab, and set the contrast to 1 in the look tab.

-- Adjust the white-relative and black-relative exposures in the scene tab; set the middle grey luminance as well.

-- In the look tab, experiment with the contrast parameter.
-Increase the latitude as much as you can without clipping the curve, slide it with the shadows/highlights balance parameter.

-- filmic rgb tends to compress the local contrast - you can compensate for that using the [_local contrast_](./local-contrast.md) module.

-- You may also want to increase the saturation in the [_color balance_](./color-balance.md) module, and adjust settings in the [_tone equalizer_](./tone-equalizer.md) module.

-- Perform the final adjustments in filmic rgb, and your picture is now ready for creative processing.

-# filmic rgb for darktable 2.6 filmic users

-Filmic rgb is a reimplementation of the original _filmic_ module, and some adjustments are necessary to switch from one version to the other.
-This section underlines the most important differences.
-A more comprehensive overview is available as a video ([darktable 3.0 filmic explained to users of darktable 2.6](https://www.youtube.com/watch?v=9awBFYcPgGU)).

-The major differences in usage are as follows:

-- The default parameters of the two modules are not comparable -- activating the _filmic rgb_ module with default parameters does not yield the same results as the previous _filmic_ module with default parameters.

-- The latitude is now expressed in percentage of the dynamic range instead of absolute EV values.

-- The saturation slider that was present in the previous version of filmic (to avoid oversaturation) is no longer necessary since filmic rgb does a much better job at preserving colors.

-- The previous version of _filmic_ always used the prophoto RGB profile; _filmic rgb_ respects the working color profile defined in the input color profile module.
-To keep the same behaviour, you can set the working profile to linear prophoto RGB.

-To achieve similar results between the previous version of _filmic_ and _filmic rgb_, the following steps are suggested:

-- Transfer the parameters from _filmic_ to _filmic rgb_.
-The latitude parameter is now given in percentage of the input dynamic range: compute that percentage from your _filmic_ input values.

-- Lower the contrast.

-- Set the extreme luminance saturation to 50%, unless you are using chrominance preservation.

-- Adjust the shadows/highlights balance to avoid clipping of the curve

-- Raise the middle grey luminance a bit (using either the exposure module, or if active, the middle-grey luminance slider on the _scene_ tab), and set the dynamic range scaling to approximately 6%.

-- The old preserve chrominance setting corresponds to the max RGB mode; in that case, do not modify the extreme luminance saturation.

-- If you experience unexpected color shifts, change the working color space to prophoto RGB in the [_input color profile_](./input-color-profile.md) module.